I am confused about your FAQ: "permanent resident (not temporary) of that country and have a residential address that"

 I'm sorry your request has not been replied to.
 We regularly clear all of our emails and currently have none from a week ago as they have all been responded to.
 Please resend your request via the contact us page http://worldnomads.com/contactus.aspx and ensure you enter your return email address correctly. about 6 years ago

 Hi, I have a related question.
 At the moment I do not have any country of permanent residency since I am waiting for my Canadian Work Permit to come through couch surfing in Europe (I am Dutch).
-I would still like to be insured for a 2 month trip through Europe (including some snowboarding in the Alpes) How to proceed? over 5 years agoAnswered by John via WorldNomads.com
+I would still like to be insured for a 2 month trip through Europe (including some snowboarding in the Alpes) How to proceed? almost 6 years agoAnswered by John via WorldNomads.com